Skip to content

 Using the lstat() function is straightforward.
 Here are the steps to follow:

-1. Specify the name of the symbolic link you want to get information about.
+1. Specify the path to the symbolic link you want to inspect.

-2. Call the lstat() function, passing in the symbolic link name as a parameter.
+2. Call the lstat() function, passing the path as a parameter.

 Here's an example code snippet that demonstrates how to use the lstat() function: